andrewl/leaflet/README.txt

 To render a map using Views, enable the module leaflet_views.

-You need to add at least one geofield to the Fields list, and select the Leaflet Map style in Format.
+You need to add at least one geofield or geolocation field to the Fields list, and select the Leaflet Map style in Format.

 In the settings of the style, select the geofield as the Data Source and select